 Last Modified: 12/13/2017 Location: FL, PR, USVI Business: Part A, Part B

 The Centers for Medicare & Medicaid Services (CMS) released several changes to the Health Insurance Portability and Accountability Act (HIPAA) Eligibility Transaction System (HETS), which went into effect November 4, 2017.
-The changes impact providers who use First Coast Service Options’ (First Coast’s) Secure Provider Online Tool (SPOT) to access eligibility data through HETS.
-The eligibility display in SPOT now includes a tab titled QMB, or qualified Medicare beneficiary.
+The changes impacted providers who use First Coast Service Options’ (First Coast’s) Secure Provider Online Tool (SPOT) to access eligibility data through HETS.
+The eligibility display in SPOT now includes a tab titled QMB.

 First Coast Service Options (First Coast) strives to ensure that the information available on our provider website is accurate, detailed, and current.
 Therefore, this is a dynamic site and its content changes daily.
 It is best to access the site to ensure you have the most current information rather than printing articles or forms that may become obsolete without notice.